kicnft/dodid/README.md

-# dodid
+# DoDiD!
 for DID.
-Do DID
+Do DID!